jvrkrishna/PYTHON-FULL-STACK/10. Exception handling/47_Try_Except_Else_Finally_Assertion.md

-# ⚙️ Python Exception Handling — Complete Notes
+# ⚙️ Python Exception Handling

 '''
 In Python, errors can occur for many reasons such as wrong syntax, invalid operations, or unexpected user input.